 Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module can be chosen to earn a bonus)

-written examination (approx. 90 minutes) or presentation of project results (approx. 30 minutes) Language of assessment: German and/or English creditable for bonus
+- a) written examination (approx. 90 minutes) or - b) presentation of project results (approx. 30 minutes) or - c) oral examination of one candidate each (approx. 30 minutes)